top of page

 10. It is estimated that the cathedral receives around 2 million visitors per year.
 This number includes tourists, pilgrims, and local residents.
 The number of visitors varies depending on the time of year, with the highest number of visitors during the Christmas season and the feast day of the Immaculate Conception, which is celebrated on December 8th.

-What is Intramuros?
+What Is Intramuros?

-Intramuros, meaning "within the walls" in Spanish, is a historic district situated at the heart of Manila, Philippines.
-Intramuros was founded by Spanish conquistador Miguel López de Legazpi in 1571.
 It was built as a defensive fortress surrounded by massive stone walls and moats to protect the Spanish settlers from attacks by local indigenous groups and other foreign powers.
 The walls of Intramuros stood as a physical barrier between the Spanish elite and the outside world.

-Intramuros emerged as the political, religious, and economic nucleus of Manila during the Spanish colonial era.
-The district's architecture showcases a blend of Spanish colonial and Asian influences, featuring elegant facades, intricate carvings, and cobblestone streets.
 The district was laid out in a grid pattern, typical of Spanish colonial town planning, with the central plaza, Plaza Mayor (now known as Plaza de Roma), serving as the focal point.Key structures like the Manila Cathedral and San Agustin Church underline its role as a religious and cultural hub.

-Intramuros survived the seven year war between Spain and Britain in 1762 but suffered devastating destruction during World War II, facing extensive bombing by American forces after Japan had invaded and occupied the city.
 Much of the original architecture and structures were destroyed or damaged during this period, not just from the bombing, but also via the 'scorched earth' tactics of the retreating Japanese army.
 Intramuros was almost completely destroyed, and Manila was the 2nd most destroyed city of WW2, after Warsaw in Poland.

 Since the end of the war, and after the declaration of Philippine independence from the U.S in 1946, efforts have been made to preserve and restore what remains of Intramuros' historical heritage.
 Despite much of the original city being lost, Intramuros is to this day a cherished location, attracting tourists eager to delve into the Philippines' colonial history.
-It offers a unique glimpse into the nation's past through museums, cultural sites, and landmarks.
-As a living tribute to the Philippines' history, Intramuros symbolizes the country's resilience and offers a tangible connection to its struggle for freedom from foreign powers.

-Manila Cathedral opening times
+Manila Cathedral Opening Times

 The Manila Cathedral is open to the public for both religious services and sightseeing.
 Visitors can explore its interior, learn about its history, and appreciate its artistic and architectural elements.

-Mondays to Fridays: 7.30am to 12.10pm
+● Mondays to Fridays: 7.30am to 12.10pm

-Saturdays: 7.30am only
+● Saturdays: 7.30am only

-Sundays: 8am, 10am, and 6pm
+● Sundays: 8am, 10am, and 6pm

-How to get to Manila Cathedral
+How to Get to Manila Cathedral

 The Manila Cathedral is situated within the walled city of Intramuros, in the heart of Manila, making it a central and accessible location for both locals and tourists.

-⪢ By LRT
+By LRT

 The nearest LRT station to the Manila Cathedral is Carriedo Station.
 From Carriedo Station, you can walk to the cathedral, which is about a 13-minute walk.

-Get easy access to top activities with this Intramuros Pass from Klook, perfect for your city adventure.
+Or get easy access to top activities with this Intramuros Pass from Klook, perfect for your city adventure.
 Save up to 5% and get access to 3, 4 or 5 activities with this one pass!
 The pass includes general entry to your all time favourites - Fort Santiago, Baluarte de San Diego, Casa Manila Museum, Museo de Intramuros, and many more!

-Address: Cabildo cor.
+● Address: Cabildo cor.
 Beaterio St., Intramuros, Manila, Philippines 1002

 Contact: +63 (0)285273093 / (0)285271796